knkrn5/Programming-Concepts/oops/oops.md

 > ## **_Common misconceptions⬇️_**

-**Ques 1.** why the Non-static variable and methods are called Instance variable and method when those are inside the written inside class blueprint
+**Ques 1.** why the Non-static variable and methods are called Instance variable and method even tho those are inside the written inside class blueprint

-- **Ans: -**
+- **Ans 1: -** class is just a blueprint, so we want to **use the class non-static fields/ variable and methods, we will always have to create a instance**, and these **instance will let us use the non-static fields and methods of the class**, thatswhy all the non-static fields/ variables and methods are called instance fields/ variables and methods,
+- and **static variables and methods of the class are not called the instance variables and methods** because **these can be used directly using the class name**, but the **non-static fields and variables cannot be used using the class name**

 > ## **_Access Modifiers⬇️_**